dxw/archivist/README.md

 ## Set up

 1. Fork this repository.

-1. Create a new Slack app with a bot user.
+1. Create a new Slack app.

+1. Create a bot user with the following permissions:

+   - `channels:read`
+   - `channels:join`

 1. Add the environment variables from `.env.example` to the GitHub repository secrets, filling in any missing values from the Slack app.

 1. Wait for the jobs to run every Friday.